All Episodes

 I love Mexicans.

-I love great respect and so forth.
+I love, I have great respect, and so forth.

 And Gloria Borger was on the verge of saying, this is not the kind of red meat that Trump's voters want to hear.

-And I don't think she got around to saying I could see she wanted to.
+And I don't think she got around to saying it.

-She wanted to make a comment, she because I know she started to, about how different Trump sounded in this appearance.
+She wanted to make a comment, because I know she started to, about how different Trump sounded in this appearance.

-There wasn't any of the rapists and the murderers, and they're all this and they're all that.
+There wasn't any of the rapists and the murderers and they're all this and they're all that.

 It was nothing but love for them.

-And she said he's becoming more presidential.
+And she said, he's becoming more presidential.

-He's starting to soften his tone, and she's she wanted to say that she wonders whether or not the Trump base is going to be disappointed by that, because she thinks that they want to continue to hear nothing about how the Mexicans are rapists and personators and murderers and muggers and so forth.
+And she wanted to say that she wonders whether or not the Trump base is going to be disappointed by that because she thinks that they want to continue to hear nothing about how the Mexicans are rapists and personaturers and murderers and muggers and so forth.

 They don't want to hear about how much Trump likes them.

-Now she didn't say that.
+Now, she didn't say that.

 It's my interpretation of where she was going.